 It’s simply not a role for fair-weather people looking to get rich quick, which may explain why 1 in 3 new businesses fail within the first three years.
 To establish yourself takes a focused mindset, a great attitude, and plenty of drive.

 We’ve trained countless personal trainers over the years and many have gone on to carve out their place in the market.
 A lot of elements can contribute to a person’s success and we’ve picked out some of the most important ones.
 Here’s what makes a successful personal trainer:

 Seems like a given, right?
 Having the right qualification will get your career off to the best possible start and begin to open doors.
 Gym managers and clients alike need to know the person they’re involved with knows what they’re doing.

 A popular phrase around our office is: ‘no one wants a second-rate anything’, especially when it comes to something so important as health and fitness.
-From a perception standpoint, having a personal trainer who is Level 3 qualified and a member of the Register of Exercise Professionals (REPs) and/or the National Register of Personal Trainers (NRPT) suggests a certain level of baseline quality.
+From a perception standpoint, having a personal trainer who is Level 3 qualified and has a CIMSPA accredited qualification suggests a level of baseline quality.

 Virtually every personal trainer we’ve helped get qualified has had a burning passion for the industry to match our own.
 They’re always reading, learning about new trends, and constantly looking to refine their approach.
 To really make a mark, you have to love what you do.

 Constantly find ways to improve and upskill yourself, and never become too complacent with where you’re at.
 The fitness industry is always moving, so by keeping yourself engrossed in it you can keep up with the trends.